CognitiveNeuroLab/EEG_Processing_Pipeline/README.md

 # EEG_Processing_Pipeline
 A pipeline to clean and epoch EEG data collected using a Biosemi ActiveTwo EEG system.
 This pipeline is designed to process 64 channel, 128 channel, and 160 channel data.
+If you have any questions, feel free to email them to me at kamywakim@gmail.com!

 ## Processing Steps Performed